CSOs concerned with low uptake of Covid vaccine in Malawi

 Some Civil Society Organisations (CSOs) have expressed concern over low uptake of Covid vaccine in Malawi, saying the country is among the least vaccinated countries in the world.

-The CSOs comprising Council for NGOs in Malawi (CONGOMA), Global Call to Action Against Poverty, People Vaccine and Malawi Health Equity Network (MEHN) disclosed this at a joint press briefing in Lilongwe.
+Council for Non- Governmental Organisations (CONGOMA) and Malawi Health Equity Network (MEHN) disclosed this to the press in Lilongwe.

-Speaking to the press, CONGOMA Communication Officer Mphatso Jezman said Malawi is among the least vaccinated countries with 36% of targeted population vaccinated against Africa’s 29% and the global rate of 65%.
+Speaking to the press, CONGOMA Communications Officer Mphatso Jezman said Malawi is among the least vaccinated countries with 36% of targeted population vaccinated against Africa’s 29% and the global rate of 65%.

 According to Jezman, Malawi was supposed to vaccinate at least 70% of its people by 2022, but the target has not been reached due to resistance and misinformation.
 This means more people might continue being infected.